disclose/docs/docs/index.md

 {% include boxes.html columns="3" title="Browse Topics" subtitle="Chose an option that you need help with or search above" %}

-{% include featured.html tag="featured" title="Popular Articles" subtitle="Selected featured articles to get you started fast in Jekyll" %}

-{% include videos.html columns="2" title="Video Tutorials" subtitle="Watch screencasts to get you started fast with Jekyll" %}
+{% include videos.html columns="2" title="What's this about?" subtitle="A couple of talks to get you started..." %}

-{% include faqs.html multiple="true" title="Frequently asked questions" category="presale" subtitle="Find quicke answers to frequent pre-sale questions asked by customers" %}
+{% include faqs.html multiple="true" title="Frequently asked questions" category="presale" subtitle="Got a quick question?
+Let's get you a quick answer" %}

-{% include team.html authors="evan, john, sara, alex, tom, daniel" title="We are here to help" subtitle="Our team is just an email away ready to answer your questions" %}
+{% include team.html title="Just Internet things" subtitle="We eat, sleep, and breathe making the Internet Immune System more effective" %}

 {% include cta.html title="Didn't find an answer?" button_text="Contact Us" button_url="/contact/" subtitle="Get in touch with us for details on setup and additional custom services pricing" %}